Poul Erik Lindelof

 2014-18: Co-PI at CONEXT (interfaculty collaborative project of neutron and X-ray research)

-2015-20: Research training of pupils at Nørre Gymnasium and Christianshavns Gymnasium
+2015-20: Research training of students at Nørre Gymnasium and Christianshavns Gymnasium

-2019: Attached to the National Museum of Denmark
+2019: Projects with the National Museum of Denmark

 https://www.amazon.it/Min-tid-fysik-1958-2008-Risø/dp/8743019501?asin=B09D3YR256&revisionId=&format=4&depth=1